Saikai, Nagasaki: Climate

 Saikai has a humid subtropical climate (Köppen:Cfa) with hot summers and cool winters.
 The average annual temperature in Saikai is 16.6 C. The average annual rainfall is 1710.7 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 26.7 C, and lowest in January, at around 7.4 C. Its record high is 36.7 C, reached on 21 August 2018, and its record low is -3.4 C, reached on 26 February 1981.

 Demographics

 Per Japanese census data, the population of Saikai in 2020 is 26,275 people.
 Saikai has been conducting censuses since 1920.
 The city's population peaked in the 1950s with more than 80,000 people.
-However, since 1960, Saikai's population has fallen sharply, and in the 1970s it was half what it was 10 years ago; by 2020, the population will be only a third of what it was in the 1950s.
+However, since 1960, Saikai's population has fallen sharply, and in the 1970s it was half what it was 10 years before; by 2020, the population will be only a third of what it was in the 1950s.

+Government

+Saikai has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
+Saikai contributes one member to the Nagasaki Prefectural Assembly.
+In terms of national politics, the city is part of the Nagasaki 3rd district of the lower house of the Diet of Japan.
+The city was previously part of Nagasaki 4th district, which was abolished in 2022.

+Economy

+The economy of the towns in this area were dominated by fishing and whaling in the Edo period, and coal mining in the Meiji period.
+The area is now primarily agricultural, with forestry products and tourism also of importance.
+However, on Oshima island, north of Saikai and close to Sasebo, a large shipyard is active building bulk ships and metal structures, i.e. Oshima Shipbuilding, in which the Sumitomo Heavy Industries has shares.

+Education

+Saikai has 11 public elementary schools and six public junior high schools by the city government, and three public high schools operated by the Nagasaki Prefectural Board of Education.
+The prefecture also operates one special education school for the handicapped.

+Transportation

+Railways

+The city does not have any passenger railway service.
+The nearest train station is Sasebo Station, with which it is connected by bus.